solidjs/solid-docs-legacy/langs/en/guides/getting-started.md

 </html>
 ```

-The advantage of these buildless options comes with tradeoffs:
+The advantages of going buildless come with tradeoffs:

-- Reactive expressions need to always be a getter function so that they can be tracked in effects.
+- Expressions need to always be a wrapped in a getter function or they won't be reactive.
-  The following will not update when the `first` or `last` values change because the values are not being accessed inside an effect that the template creates internally, but outside of the template and outside of any effect:
+  The following will not update when the `first` or `last` values change because the values are not being accessed inside an effect that the template creates internally, therefore dependencies will not be tracked:
   ```js
   html`
     <h1>Hello ${first() + ' ' + last()}</h1>